siggame/Joueur.cpp/README.md

 # GAME_NAME C++ Client

-This is the root of you AI.
+This is the root of your AI.
 Stay out of the `joueur/` folder, it does most of the heavy lifting to play on our game servers.
 Your AI, and the game objects it manipulates are all in `games/game_name/`, with your very own AI living in `games/game_name/ai.hpp` and `games/game_name/ai.cpp` files for you to make smarter.

 ## How to Run